 420.001: Travel Writing

 Maybe you've enjoyed travel articles in magazines like National Geographic or Smithsonian and thought you’d like to try writing in a similar vein.
 This class will help get you started.
 We'll explore the elements that make for a good travel story: sense of voice, development of character, and the evocation of telling details.
 Travel writing is a rich and versatile genre, embracing a multitude of topics and forms.
-A travel story may concern spiritual awakening, cultural encounter, politics, anthropology, science, nature, food, philosoph you name it.
+A travel story may concern spiritual awakening, cultural encounter, politics, anthropology, science, nature, food, philosophy—you name it.
 The journey motif is embedded deep in the human psyche.
-It enriches stories, poems, memoirs, essays, even scripture.
-In fact, the oldest storytelling we know about concerns travel and travelers.
-Gilgamesh.
-Odysseus.
-Moses.
-Aeneas.
+It enriches stories, poems, memoirs, essays—even scripture.
+In fact, the oldest storytelling we know about concerns travel and travelers--Gilgamesh, Odysseus, Moses, Aeneas, for example.
 For centuries, storytellers have turned again and again to travel for inspiration.
-Now, its your turn.
+Now, it’s your turn.
 During this 8-week summer course, you will have the opportunity to write several types of travel articles/stories, including blogs, review articles, informative articles, and personal essays.
 Readings from accomplished travel writers will serve as models.
 You will also have the chance to share your work with your peers through an online discussion board.